 Exercise: Exercise helps in improving the level of HDL, which is good for health.
 HDL helps in eliminating the LDL from the body.

 Quit smoking: Smoking worsens the damaging effects of LDL on your body.
 When you stop smoking, protective HDL levels can increase by about 30 percent within three weeks.

 Get your test done every year: many age factors may be responsible for the high cholesterol, it’s always a good idea to keep an eye on your changing levels.
-A blood test at good pathology will take just 15 minutes and will cost you only $25.
+A total cholesterol check will take just 2-5 minutes and will cost you for only $5.

 Book your cholesterol test or visit us to get your cholesterol checked.
 With Accutrend Machine, we can check your total levels fast and give you accurate results in a few minutes.